-Table 4.8: StickOn Element (Sheet 1 of 2)
+Table 4.8: StickOn Element

 NAME DATA TYPE DESCRIPTION ChildRef IDREF Product /@ID of the product that describes the stick-on.
 Face ? enumeration Location of the stick-on on the Product . @Face SHALL NOT be specified if @Folio is specified.
-Allowed value is from: Face.
+Values are from: Face.
 Folio? integer Index of the parent surface where the stick-on SHALL be placed in the context of the main product that is referenced by AssemblingIntent /@Container. @Folio SHALL NOT be specified if @Face is specified.
+Orientation ? enumeration Orientation of the stick-on in the coordinate system of the surface specified by @Folio or @Face.
+Allowed value is from: > Orientation.
+Position ?
+XYPair Position of the bottom left corner of the stick-on in the coordinate system of the surface specified by @Folio or @Face after applying all rotations.
+Glue ? element Details of the glue used to fasten the stick-on.